 2. If the owner fails to maintain the dwelling unit in accordance with HQS, the Murfreesboro Housing Authority will take prompt and vigorous action to enforce the owner obligations.
 The Murfreesboro Housing Authority's remedies for such breach of the HQS include termination, suspension or reduction of housing assistance payments and termination of the HAP contract.

 3. The Murfreesboro Housing Authority will not make any housing assistance payments for a dwelling unit that fails to meet the HQS, unless the owner corrects the defect within the period specified by the Murfreesboro Housing Authority and the Murfreesboro Housing Authority verifies the correction.
 If a defect is life threatening, the owner must correct the defect within no more than 24 hours.
-Murfreesboro Housing AuthorityFor other defects the owner must correct the defect within no more than 30 calendar days (or any Murfreesboro Housing Authority approved extension).
+If the failure is of the lead-based paint standard on a regular or interim inspection, the 24 hour standard becomes a reasonable period of time as determined by the Murfreesboro Housing Authority.
+For other defects the owner must correct the defect within no more than 30 calendar days (or any Murfreesboro Housing Authority approved extension).
 If the required repair is not made in a timely manner, the rent shall be abated beginning with the next rent check.
 If two (2) consecutive checks are abated, the assistance shall be cancelled.

 4. The owner is not responsible for a breach of the HQS that is not caused by the owner, and for which the family is responsible.
 Furthermore, the Murfreesboro Housing Authority may terminate assistance to a family because of the HQS breach caused by the family.